Deez6934/Cryptoweb/README.md

 # Cryptoweb
-A website that should display the recent prices of a variety of crypto currency and their historically data.
+A website that should display the recent prices of a variety of crypto currencies and their historically data.